Simplifications to customs warehousing

-When an entry in the declarant’s records is used in customs warehousing, the following data must be entered into the records:
+When an entry in the declarant’s records is used in customs warehousing, the following details must be entered in the records:

-- the date for placing goods under a procedure
+- the date of placement under the procedure

 - the number of the transport document, if the consignment does not have a separate reference number